The Transporter Refueled: Box office

+The Transporter Refueled grossed $16 million in the United States and Canada, and $56.6 million in other territories, for a worldwide total of $72.6 million.
+Its largest territory was China with US$18.3 million.

 In its opening weekend in North America, the film grossed $7.4 million, finishing 4th at the box office.
 It was also 4th on its opening weekend in China, grossing CN¥69.8 million.

 Critical response

 The Transporter Refueled has received negative reviews from critics.
-On Rotten Tomatoes, the film has a rating of 16%, based on 94 reviews, with an average rating of 3.8/10.
+On Rotten Tomatoes, the film has an approval rating of 15% based on 104 reviews, with an average rating of 3.8/10.
 The site's critical consensus reads, "The Transporter Refueled has little to offer beyond a handful of decent action sequences, leaving this reboot's title feeling more like wishful thinking than a restatement of purpose."
-On Metacritic the film has a score of 32 out of 100, based on 24 critics, indicating "generally unfavorable reviews".
-On CinemaScore, audiences gave the film an average grade of "B−" on an A+ to F scale.
+On Metacritic the film has a weighted average score of 32 out of 100, based on 24 critics, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore, gave the film an average grade of "B−" on an A+ to F scale.

 IGN awarded it a score of 7.0 out of 10, saying, "The shadow of Jason Statham loomed large over this reboot, but Ed Skrein nails it, meaning the franchise is in safe hands."